 A free, non-gambling daily draw site funded by advertising.
 Referrals add up to 20p to your “bonus”, which is added to the amount you could win in a draw.

 And now folks, I need a lie down.
-There are so many more I could add, and that I probably will add.
+There are so many more refer a friend schemes that I could add, and that I probably will add.
 Bear with me as I update this post as I go along!